 Many Frase users collaborate closely with outside writers and editors.
-If this is the case, you’ll want to use the export feature (shown below), to easily share and deliver your document to your colleagues, wherever they are.
-With this tool you can export Frase documents a variety of different ways:
+If this is the case, you’ll want to use the export features (shown below), to easily share and deliver your document to your colleagues, wherever they are.
+With this tool, you can export Frase documents a variety of different ways:

-- Share Link (read only): exports only the Content Brief tab and prevents users from being able to edit the content.
+- Share Content Brief (read only) -- via green "Share" button: exports only the Content Brief tab and prevents users from being able to edit the content.

-- Share Link (editable): exports both the Content Brief tab and the My Content tab, as well as the research Frase has generated for your search query.
+- Share Full Document (editable) -- via green "Share" button: exports both the Content Brief tab and the My Content tab, as well as the research Frase has generated for your search query.

-- Select All & Copy: selects all the content in your document so you can easy paste it into MS Word, Google Docs, or other.
+- Copy to Clipboard: selects all the content in your document so you can easily paste it into MS Word, Google Docs, or other.

 - HTML as plain text: export via HTML as plain text

-To export your document while you're in the editor, click the highlighted button below:
+To export your document while you're in the editor, click the highlighted buttons below:

 Content Organization and Management